Laboratorio-de-Biologia-Computacional/nanopore-assembly-workflow/README.md

 bash scripts/canuscript.sh
 ```

-This will run the pipeline using the example dataset.
+This will run the pipeline using the example data.

 ---